since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 ### Scenario 2: The Hostage

-A Gunsmith (5th level, standard array, breast plate +1 AC 17, 33hp, shotgun +1, returning dagger +1) is tasked with rescuing a hostage.
+A Gunsmith (5th level, standard array, breastplate +1 AC 17, 33hp, shotgun +1, returning dagger +1) is tasked with rescuing a hostage.
 He knows the hostage, a **noble**, has been kidnapped by a **Hobgoblin Captain** and a **Hobgoblin**.
 He also knows the kidnappers have been instructed to kill the hostage rather than allow her to be recaptured.
 Finally, through his underworld contacts he has learned the date and time the kidnappers plan to transfer the noble to a new location.

-The Gunsmith dons _breast plate_ so he can be stealthy, even though _half plate_ would give him better protection.
+The Gunsmith dons _breastplate_ so he can be stealthy, even though _half plate_ would give him better protection.
 He knows the odds are long, but he has a plan.

 He is a Transporter.